adzierzanowski/mkstm32/README.md

 using mingw32, you should use `make.exe` from `MinGW\msys\1.0\bin` rather
 than `mingw32-make.exe` from `MinGW\bin` or rename `mingw32-make.exe` to `make.exe`).

+For some strange reason, this works when you type something along those lines:

+        >python3 mkstm32

+But the script installed with pip fails throwing `ModuleNotFoundError`.
+What makes it even stranger, when you open the Python interpreter and type in the import that failed, it magically works.

+Well, anyway, it does eventually work on Windows after some hassle.

 If you are using `cmd.exe`, I recommend using [ansicon](https://github.com/adoxa/ansicon) for colorful messages.
 It's way easier to skim through the output.